stephaniehicks/website-hicks-source/content/projects.md

 3. **Hou W**, Ji J, Ji H, **Hicks SC** (2020).
 [A systematic evaluation of single-cell RNA-sequencing imputation methods](https://doi.org/10.1186/s13059-020-02132-x). _Genome Biology_.

-#### Fast, scalable, memory-efficient methods to analyze single-cell data
+#### Fast, scalable, memory-efficient methods and software to analyze single-cell data

-The _k_-means algorithm is a classic algorithm used in the analysis of scRNA-seq data.
+Computational methods and open-source software to store, access, and analyze single-cell data are essential.
+Most importantly, they need to be fast, scalable, and memory efficient.
+For example, the _k_-means algorithm is a classic algorithm used in the analysis of scRNA-seq data.
 However, with increasing sizes of single-cell data, new methods are needed that are fast, scalable and memory-efficient.
 To address this, we implemented the mini-batch optimization for _k_-means clustering proposed in [Sculley (2010)](https://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf) for large single cell sequencing data (1).
 The mini batch _k_-means algorithm can be run with data stored in memory or on disk (e.g. HDF5 file format).
+We have also implemented scalable data infrastructure to store and access single-cell data that can be explored with hierarchical structures (e.g. cell types) (2).

-1. **Hicks SC**, Liu R, Ni Y, Purdom E, Risso D (2020). [mbkmeans: fast clustering for single cell data using mini-batch _k_-means](https://doi.org/10.1101/2020.05.27.119438).
-Accepted in _PLOS Computational Biology_.
+1. **Hicks SC**, Liu R, Ni Y, Purdom E, Risso D (2020). [mbkmeans: fast clustering for single cell data using mini-batch _k_-means](https://doi.org/10.1371/journal.pcbi.1008625). _PLOS Computational Biology_.
+2. Huang R, Soneson C, Ernst FGM, Rue-Albrecht KC, Guangchuang Y, **Hicks SC**, Robinson MD (2020).
+[TreeSummarizedExperiment: a S4 class for data with hierarchical structure](https://doi.org/10.12688/f1000research.26669.1). _F1000Research_.

 #### High-grade serous ovarian cancer subtypes with single-cell profiling